bollu/lz/README.md

 # Log:  [newest] to [oldest]
+# Thursday, 31st Dec
+- Lower `maybe-int-non-tail-recursive` and see that the generated LLVM is optimized.
+- Lower `memref`.

 # Monday 28th Dec

 For whatever reason, on trying to lower my `Ptr+Standard` dialect to LLVM,